reema0814/Threat-Protection-with-XDR/Labguide/lab2_kql_queries.md

     ![Picture 1](./media/lab2-task1-svm.png)

-1. Then come back to Configuration and scroll down a bit you can find **Select which events to stream** Click on **All Events**
+1. Then come back to Configuration and scroll down a bit you can find **Select which events to stream** Click on **All Events**.

     ![Picture 1](./media/lab2-task1-streamevents.png)

-1. Click on apply changes now if you refresh the data connector page you can see the status connected for **Security events Via Legacy agent**
+1. Click on apply changes now if you refresh the data connector page you can see the status connected for **Security events Via Legacy agent**.

 ### Task 2: Enable Microsoft Defender for Cloud